Opeoluwa-Fatunmbi/Opeoluwa-Fatunmbi/README.md

 I thrive on the challenges of embracing cutting-edge technologies and tools to consistently elevate my expertise.
 My dedication to mastering the art of software engineering is a testament to my unwavering commitment to delivering excellence in every project I undertake.

 # Education
-- 2020 - Present, Bachelor of Metallurgical and Materials Engineering at the [Federal University Of Technology Akure](https://www.futa.edu.ng/)
+- 2018 - Present, Bachelor of Computer Engineering at the [Federal University Of Technology Akure](https://www.futa.edu.ng/)

 # Programming Languages
 Python | Javascript